Arkindex aims to provide Machine Learning tools to process your documents.

 You may create a process directly from the navigation.
 In this case, the filters you are using will be transferred to the process creation page.
 Filters include elements name and type.

-For example, you can create a process form all the lines
+For example, you can create a process from all the text lines recursively listed inside a folder.

 Once your filters are set, you can create a process from the Actions menu in the element header.